-Thus the radical approach focuses on the choice of the firm's technical assets for given (capitalist or workers') ownership arrangements.
+Thus the Radical approach focuses on the choice of the firm's technical assets for given

+(capitalist or workers') ownership arrangements.
 By contrast, the new-institutionalist approach analyses the property rights arrangements of the firm for any given combination of factors employed in the firm.
-We say that we have an 'organizational equilibrium' when both the RE and NI directions of causation are simultaneously taken into account.
+We say that we have an organizational equilibrium when both the R. E. and N. I. directions of causation are simultaneously taken into account.
 For instance, in an organizational equilibrium, the behavior of the firm under particular ownership conditions must bring about technologies characterized by factor intensities that do not upset the initial ownership conditions.

-The following definition of organizational equilibrium can therefore be given: an institution of production is in organizational equilibrium when it is defined by a system of property rights P and technical assets T such that T are the optimal technology under the property rights P, and P is the property rights system that maximizes ownership surplus when the technical assets T are employed in production.
+We can therefore give the following definition of organizational equilibrium:

+An institution of production is in organizational equilibrium when it is defined by a system of property rights P and technical assets T such that T are the optimal technology under the property rights P, and P is the property rights system that maximizes ownership surplus when the technical assets T are employed in production.